Patrick Ballantyne: Days of Rain, 2014

 In 2014, Ballantyne signed with Northwood Records, which re-released Days of Rain in January 2015.
 Also in 2014, the readership of NOW Magazine voted Ballantyne Songwriter of the Year.

 Calendar, 2017

 In 2015, Ballantyne started the sardonically titled "hitamonth.com" project, aiming to release a single every month for the year.
 The 12 songs produced were included on his 2017 Album Calendar.
 J Williamson of No Depression (magazine) wrote of Calendar: "With sounds encompassing everything from pop to Americana to psychedelia, Calendar presents the most well rounded picture of Ballantyne’s skills to date, all tied together by his honest, and often heartbreaking, storytelling ability."

 Sky, 2019

-In May of 2019, Ballantyne released the album Sky, which premiered on Tinnitist.
+In May 2019, Ballantyne released the album Sky, which premiered on Tinnitist.

 Love / Shadow / Dust, 2021

 In April 2021, Ballantyne released the 20-track album Love / Shadow / Dust.